 Best Companies reserves the right to use or disclose information provided if required by law or if the Company reasonably believes that use or disclosure is necessary to protect the Company’s rights and/or to comply with a judicial proceeding, court order, or legal process.
 We will ensure the confidentiality of all survey responses, unless we are required to reveal them in exceptional circumstances (in which case we will maintain as high a level of confidentiality as possible in those circumstances) or as required by law.

 Privacy Notice Changes

-If you have a question about this privacy notice, or if you want to contact us regarding your individual rights, you can write or e-mail your request, marked for the attention of the Data Protection Officer to:
+If you have a question about this privacy notice, or if you want to contact us regarding your individual rights, you can e-mail your request to [email protected], or write to:

 The Data Protection Officer

 Please allow up to 72 hours for a response.